I always thought speed reading was a scam.

 Because when I read that fast, I have to stay laser focused.
 I’m turning pages way faster.
 I’m moving my eyes way faster.
-I’m reading SO much more information at once, that if I lose my focus, I won’t be able to keep up the pace.
+I’m reading SO much more information at once that if I lose my focus, I won’t be able to keep up the pace.

-The pointer exercise and training on eliminating reading regression also help dramatically improve your focus because you KNOW you can’t reread.
+The pointer exercise and training on eliminating reading regression also help to dramatically improve your focus because you KNOW you can’t reread.

-When you realize that rereading is no longer an option, you can’t afford to think about what you had for lunch or what your annoying co-worker said — you have to focus on reading or else you’re going to miss a lot of important information!
+When you realize that rereading is no longer an option, you can’t afford to think about what you had for lunch or what your annoying co-worker said—you have to focus on reading or else you’re going to miss a lot of important information!

-Concentration is a key ingredient to speed reading success, but the good news is the same exercises that help you eliminate regression and improve your eye fixations will also help you concentrate more on the task at hand.
+Concentration is a key ingredient to speed reading success, but the good news is that the same exercises that help you eliminate regression and improve your eye fixations will also help you concentrate more on the task at hand.

-A Few More Pointers on Speed Reading
+More Speed Reading Tips

 As you practice with the speed reading exercises explained above, make sure you read a variety of material.
-Start with the easy stuff — light non-fiction or fiction that’s easy to read and comprehend.
+Start with the easy stuff—light nonfiction or fiction that’s easy to read and comprehend.

 For your first week of practice, just read the easy stuff.

-You don’t want to only use speed reading when you read novels.
-You want to train your brain to always be speed reading (when you want to).
+You don’t want to only use speed reading when you read novels—you want to train your brain to always be speed reading (when you want to).
 The more types of reading material you practice with, the faster your brain will learn and the faster your new speed reading habits will be solidified.

 Also, make sure to practice a lot with the types of material you read most frequently.
 If you’re constantly reading on a computer screen for work, practice speed reading on a computer screen after your first week of training.

-The Benefits of Speed Reading
+Benefits of Speed Reading